gbowerman/twitter-code/README.md

 # Twitter/social media tool repo

-Tool to search Twitter posts and other social media forums and share highlights, e.g. to a Slack channel.
+Tools to search Twitter posts and other social media forums and share highlights, e.g. to a Slack channel.

 ## twit-report.py